November 19th, 2019

 The NMMA, the nation’s leading boating trade association, represents a wide range of businesses in the marine industry.
 They recognize manufacturers that actively monitor and measure customer satisfaction levels and then take actions to further improve customer satisfaction.
 The CSI Awards only recognize boating manufacturers that maintain an independently measured standard of excellence of 90 percent or higher in customer satisfaction.

-“Receiving the 16th consecutive award is an honor.
-We have built pontoon boats for over 30 years now; we would not be able to say that without happy customers.
-The CSI program allows us to monitor our product satisfaction in near real time which is invaluable to improvement” said Scott VanWagenen, President of Manitou Boats.
+“Receiving the 18th consecutive award is an honor.
+We have built pontoon boats for over 30 years now; we would not be able to say that without happy customers and the best employees in the industry.
+The CSI program allows us to monitor our product satisfaction in near real time which is Critical to improvement” said Cory Highfield, General Manager of Manitou Pontoon Boats.

 Manitou understands that connecting with its customers to identify their personal needs on their pontoon boats is essential to providing them with the best customer service experience possible.
 We use this information to more accurately grade a customer’s opinion of their new pontoon boat, and to improve customer satisfaction moving forward.

 Launching a boat is something every boater needs to do in order to enjoy a day on the water.
 As such, everyone owes it to everyone else to know how to do it right and do it quickly.
 Every second spent dawdling at the launching ramp not only cuts into your day, but into everyone else’s day as well.

 Once you get to the launching ramp, it’s too late to cram for your real-life test.
 By preparing in advance and knowing what to do when, you’ll be able to efficiently launch your boat free of angry horns and shouts from other boaters.

 Prepare your boat before you approach the ramp.
 This ensures when it’s your turn, you’re ready to go without any delay.